 The Christina Jean mineral claim is underlain by rocks of the Quesnel Belt which are known to host a number of copper - gold porphyry deposits associated with alkalic magnetism including the Mount Milligan deposit which lies just ten kilometers to the northwest.
 A potassic anomaly covers the mineralized areas found on the Mount Milligan deposit.
 A potassic anomaly also exists on the Christina Jean claim.
-The geochemical sampling program shows that weakly anomalous copper/gold exists at the north and west part of the claim which warrants follow up work.
+The geochemical sampling program shows that weakly anomalous copper/gold exists at the north and west part of the claim.